sbelakho2/apex-mediation-platform/docs/CI/CI_RELEASE_GUIDE.md

 5. **Gradual Rollout:** Use feature flags for gradual rollout of breaking changes
 6. **Monitor Post-Release:** Watch dashboards for 24h after major releases
 7. **Document Issues:** Add troubleshooting steps to this guide when new issues arise
+8. **Rotate Secrets Regularly:** Follow the rotation schedule in this guide
+9. **Review Permissions Quarterly:** Audit who has access to production deployments

 ## Related Documentation